 All overdue water and sewer charges are considered a lien against your property.
 Under new legislation passed January 27, 2017, the City has the authority to sell this lien to a third party, or lienholder, in a process called a lien sale.
 The following property types are eligible:

 When the City sells a lien, it is not selling the property.
 The new lienholder does not take title to the property.
 The lienholder purchases the right to collect the money that was previously owed to the City.
 Ultimately, however, if the property owner does not pay what is owed, the lienholder can begin formal foreclosure proceedings.

 What should I do if I receive a lien sale notice?

-As a result, a lien for the entire delinquent amount will be sold in the 2020 lien sale, unless you resolve your debt by May 14, 2020.
+As a result, a lien for the entire delinquent amount will be sold in the 2020 lien sale, unless you resolve your debt before November 3, 2020.

-The most important thing for you to do is contact the Department of Environmental Protection immediately by calling (718) 595-7000.
-You must arrange for payment, or, if you think that you do not owe the money, you must dispute the charges with DEP on or before Monday, May 4, 2020.
-If payment has not been arranged by May 14, 2020, and the charges are not in dispute, the lien on your property will be sold.
+The most important thing for you to do is to reach out to Customer Service.
+You must arrange for payment, or, if you think that you do not owe the money, you must dispute the charges with us on or before August 25, 2020.
+If payment has not been arranged by November 3, 2020, and the charges are not in dispute, the lien on your property will be sold.

 Who is eligible for the lien sale?